 Activity 1: Build and Create (Construction Play)

 Inside, the suitcases have instructions and numbered bags.
-The suitcase itself has a brick storage and sorting area on one side and an assembly surface on the other.
+The suitcase itself has a LEGO brick storage and sorting area on one side and an assembly surface on the other.

 There’s just the right amount of challenge for young children because the suitcases combine classic bricks with bigger “quick start” elements that gives young children the self-confidence to start creating on their own – check out how quickly it got my youngest started building his helicopter at Grandma and Grandpa’s house basically all on his own.